Insurance Services Office – Public Protection Classification System

-You have probably heard in the past that the cities of Bellevue and Dayton are Class 4 cities, but if you are not in the fire service or the insurance industry then that number may not mean a lot to you.
-Most citizens have no idea that the rating is a very important measurement tool of your fire protection services.
+Most citizens have no idea that a fire department’s Public Protection Classification is a very important measurement tool of your fire protection services.
 Before you can fully appreciate your fire department’s rating, it is important to understand exactly what it is and how it may have an effect on lowering your property insurance rates.

 What is Public Protection Classification (PPC)?

-Public Protection Classification (PPC) is a nationwide classification system that analyzes the structure of a community’s local fire protection.
+Public Protection Classification (PPC) is a nationwide classification system that analyzes the structure of a community’s local fire protection every 4-5 years.
 The public fire protection of a city, town or area is graded using the Insurance Services Office (ISO) Fire Suppression Rating Schedule to develop the community’s classification.
 That rating is then used for property insurance rating purposes.

 How is Fire Protection Capabilities Scored?

 ISO classifies communities from 1 (the best) to 10 (the worst) based on how well they score on the ISO Fire Suppression Rating Schedule, which grades such features as the number of fire stations in the city, the type, age and number of fire apparatus, staffing levels and training hours, hose and equipment, vehicle maintenance, etc. Water supply evaluates water flow, hydrant locations and condition, operation, and maintenance of the water systems.
 Fire safety control encompasses prevention programs such as code enforcement, plan review, business inspections, and public education programs.
 The final category, emergency communications, evaluates the department’s dispatchers and dispatch center operations.